Akshatsaxena18/PP_Lab/README.md

 to run open mp
 compile using : gcc -fopenmp prgmname.c
-to run ./a.out in ubuntu and a in windows
+to run ./a.out in ubuntu